-If a student reaches 3 or more inclusions in any year, an ABC, which imposes a 2 week-only monitoring period, is triggered.
+If a student reaches 3 or more inclusions in any year, has persistent suspensions or accrues a high number of behaviour points, an ABC, which imposes a 4-week monitoring period, is triggered.
+This takes place at a headteacher panel meeting with the year team and headteacher.
 The contract is set up with parents and focuses on a benchmark of expectation.
 The ABC is not personalised, but a set of 6 expectations that all students are expected to follow.
 The intention is to keep things simple and achievable but to gain speedy results.
-During the two-week period, student and Pastoral Manager must meet to review progress towards meeting these targets.
-Failure of an ABC leads to a parent meeting and a possible BIP being put in place.
+During the 4-week period, student and Pastoral Manager must meet to review progress towards meeting these targets.